AlexFrozen/AspireTM/README.md

 ```
 If you see `Listening on 3000` string, all is good.
 To view current follow URL [http://localhost:3000/static/test.html](http://localhost:3000/static/test.html)<br>
 To read development documentation visit [http://localhost:3000/static/docs/index.html](http://localhost:3000/static/docs/index.html)
+This documentation also accessible as HTML files in Docs folder.
 ## Project files

 ```